ABOUT

 THE 'DUST ENSEMBLE'

-The emergent creative process engages with improvisational methods and a strong emphasis on visual and cinematographic dramaturgy to develop highly visual and visceral performances.
-Our performances approach is lively and playful, addressing universal themes about what and how to live in an uncertain world.
+The emergent creative process engages with improvisational methods and a strong emphasis on visual dramaturgy to develop highly visual and visceral performances.
+Our performance approach is lively and playful, addressing universal themes about what and how to live in an uncertain world.

 TRAINING

-I trained at Dartington College of Arts, where I studied BA Theatre (Hons), specialising in Movement, Release Technique and Improvisation with Mary Fulkerson, and Miranda Tufnell.
-Contact Improvisation with Steve Paxton, and Julyen Hamilton.
+I trained at Dartington College of Arts, where I studied BA Theatre (Hons), specialising in Movement, Release Technique and Improvisation with Mary Fulkerson and Miranda Tufnell.
+Contact Improvisation with Steve Paxton and Julyen Hamilton.
 I joined Spiral Theatre in 1992, where I trained in the approaches of Jerzy Grotowski with Nitin Chandra-Ginatra.
-This became the basis of my Practice as Research Mphil (Drama) at the University of Kent - 'The Body as Source'.
+This became the basis of my Practice as Research MPhil (Drama) at the University of Kent - Thesis entitled 'The Body as Source' ©

-I completed a PhD in drama and performance at Bath Spa University in 2025, this practice-led research entitled 'Embodying the Eerie: An investigation of the Eerie as a dramaturgical concept in processes of directing devised performance'.
+I completed a PhD in drama and performance at Bath Spa University in 2025, with a practice-led research entitled 'Embodying the Eerie: An investigation of the Eerie as a dramaturgical concept in processes of directing devised performance'.

 TEACHING

 I taught as a Senior Lecturer in Acting at Bath Spa University, my specialisms include devising, embodied movement practices, collaborative and ensemble performance practice (2007-2022).
-My teaching is informed by research and the notion of embodied imagination as it is central to creative processes.
-I previously taught at Northampton University, University of Bedfordshire, De Montfort University (Bedford), and as a guest lecturer at Goldsmith University, London.
+My teaching is informed by research and the notion of embodied imagination, as it is central to creative processes.
+I previously taught at Northampton University, University of Bedfordshire, De Montfort University (Bedford), and as a guest lecturer at Goldsmiths University, London.

 Currently teaching as an Associate Lecturer in Performing Arts at Buckinghamshire New University.